EvotecIT/PSWriteWord/README.md

 ![image](https://evotec.xyz/wp-content/uploads/2018/07/PSWriteWord-MoreAction.gif.pagespeed.ce.ULhhEhkC5h.gif)

 ###### Requirements:
-- Works only on Windows (as NET CORE is not supported by DLL) - until DocX
+- Works only on Windows (as NET CORE is not supported by DLL) - until DocX adds it that is.

 ###### Tested on: (feel free to provide what you use it on)
 - Windows 10 1803+